aleusai/ssl-certs-validator/README.md

 The validator backend is based on Flask, which lends itself very well for quick development/deployment, but should be run in production together with e.g. Gunicorn and Nginx (!not included here!).

-## Components

-Validator (Flask based backend), Prometheus Pushgateway,  Prometheus Server

-All the components are deployed in Docker containers.

 ## Installation and Configuration

 Clone the repository and change accordingly the Prometheus configuration files and `docker-compose.yml`.